 - Second-degree burns extends beyond the top layer of skin and can cause blistering and pain.

 - Third-degree burns affect the epidermis and the dermis, as well as underlying tissue.

 - Fourth-degree burns can affect muscle, tendons and bone.
 The burns may require amputation.

 Employer Negligence & Workplace Accidents

-If industrial burn injury accidents are the result of improper safety or ineffective training, an employer may be liable for the injury and damages caused.
+If workplace explosions and industrial burn injury accidents are the result of improper safety or ineffective training, an employer may be liable for the injury and damages caused.
 Occupations and professions at particular risk may include the following:

 - Offshore drilling

 Employers have a responsibility by law to provide a safe work environment.
 Safety training is a crucial part of bun injury prevention.
 Hazard communication, and proper signage in workplace is also important.
 Color codes and warnings can be the difference between a safe and unsafe workplace.